 Chocolat by Joanne Harris

 Don’t worry, this list isn’t all heavy non-fiction reads!
 Joanne Harris’s story of a single mother opening a chocolaterie, right across the street from a Church on the first day of Lent, is probably the best known chocolate-based novel of the present age.
 It sparked a flurry of interest in “culinary fiction” and a highly-commended film.
 Harris’s protagonist takes on a small French town’s Christian conservatives, pushing back against their traditions of denial and deprivation with chocolate (and, yes, a little bit of magic).
 A fun, romantic read for the season!

 Chocolate Wars by Deborah Cadbury

 Even if you skipped over The True History of Chocolate with an eye-roll, surely a tell-all book by one of the Cadburys has to catch your attention!
 Chocolate Wars is an incredibly detailed exposé of the fierce business rivalry in the chocolate market over the last 150 years, culminating in a multi-billion dollar showdown threatening the dynasty’s Quaker roots.
 The business-minded reader will love how Cadbury expands into discussions about the importance of advertising and brand management, as well as the pitfalls of profit motive.
-For the rest of us, it’s just a delicious insight into those ubiquitous purple bars.
+For the rest of us, it’s just a delicious look behind the scenes of those ubiquitous purple bars.

 Chocolate Nations by Orla Ryan

-I can’t, in good conscience, put together a list like this without paying at least some attention to the hard economic realities of chocolate, and how they impact the lives of tens of thousands around the world.
-Ryan’s amazing book examines the West African cocoa trade from a variety of perspective, pulls apart the logistics of the “fairtrade” label, and gives a fresh perspective on the role of governments and multinationals in the whole mess.
+I can’t, in good conscience, put together a list like this without paying at least some attention to the hard economic realities of chocolate, and how they impact the lives of tens of thousands of people around the world.
+Ryan’s amazing book examines the West African cocoa trade from a variety of perspectives.
+She pulls apart the logistics of the “fairtrade” label, and gives a fresh perspective on the role of governments and multinationals in the whole mess.
 It’s not fun to think about, but the fact is that many children work in slavery and many farmers live in poverty so that we can have Easter eggs.
 Chocolate Nations might be a bummer, but it’s also provocative and eye-opening.
 Just some food for thought 😉